BrianHepler/MMM-BirdNET/README.md

 * Displays the name, species, photo, and confidence of a random submission via popup
 * Several included map options
 * Custom map option available
-* Configurable speed of popups
+* Configurable speed of popups, marker color

 ## Dependencies
 * An installation of MagicMirror<sup>2</sup>